-Don’t exceed a 3:1 ratio of “gives” versus promotion.
+Stick to a 3:1 ratio of gives versus takes.

 What does this mean?
 This means for every single time I talk about myself, or my books, or classes, I talk about something completely unrelated to me at least three times.

 Even the 3:1 ratio is high on the promotion side.
 When I have no active promotions, that ratio drops down to more like 10:1, or even 20:1.

 Guy Kawasaki, a well-known entrepreneur and my mentor advisor during my Writer.ly years, told me his ratio might even be much higher on the “give” side.
 He manages aggregate news sites and tweets a huge volume of content.
 For mere mortals, the 10:1 or 3:1 goal is more achievable.

 How does this play out?
 Let’s say I am promoting a free class.
 Even though the class is technically a “give” as a free resource, it’s a “take” as I’m promoting one of my own products and asking people to give me their emails when they sign up.